nextflow-io/training/docs/basic_training/intro.md

 !!! info

-    The pipeline results are cached by default in the directory `$PWD/work`.
+    The workflow results are cached by default in the directory `$PWD/work`.
 Depending on your script, this folder can take up a lot of disk space.
-If you are sure you won’t need to resume your pipeline execution, clean this folder periodically.
+If you are sure you won’t need to resume your workflow execution, clean this folder periodically.

 ## Pipeline parameters